sharetribe/flex-docs/src/docs/cookbook-manage/implement-delete-user/index.md

 ### Add endpoint logic

-First, we'll set up the endpoint logic.
+First, set up the endpoint logic.
 You can use the `delete-account.js` file below as your starting point.
 However, you will need to modify the logic to correspond to your own transaction processes.
 For convenience, we've commented out the code that calls the SDK, so you can test the actual flow of the user interface first, before accidentally deleting any of your test users.
-TODO: DO THIS BEFORE ATTACHING THE TEMPLATE FILE!

 Save the file in the `server/api` folder.